 This course is a continuation of GRA 121.
-Topics include multi-color image preparation, pre-press production, control of close/hairline register in image assembly and press operation, and post-press procedures.
+Topics include multicolor image preparation, pre-press production, control of close/hairline register in image assembly and press operation, and post-press procedures.
 Upon completion, students should be able to demonstrate competence in all phases of graphic arts production.
-Content includes digital color separation for printing, color trapping, computer image preparation for multicolor printing, enhancement of scanned images, and multicolor offset printing.
-Prerequisites: GRA 121, GRA 121A, GRA 151, GRA 152, GRA 153.
-Corequisites: GRA 221A, GRD 265.
+Prerequisites: GRA 121 and GRA 151.